Can You Safely Reuse a Meat Marinade?

 During the marinating process, problematic pathogens that could make you and your dinner guests terribly sick may have transferred into that marinade, so it's not safe to eat as is.
 You'll need to cook it first to eliminate bacteria like Salmonella and E. coli.
 Then — and only then — is it safe to reuse as a sauce or glaze.

-So before you go lathering on the leftover marinade, you'll need to take these steps:
+Before you go lathering on the leftover marinade, you'll need to follow these simple steps:

 - Remove all meat from the marinade.